jrpotter/notebook/notes/networking/index.md

 **Multiplexing** is a method by which multiple data signals are combined into one signal over a shared medium. **Demultiplexing** is the reverse process, in which the original channels are extracted on the receiver end.

+**Protocol multiplexing** allows multiple different protocols to coexist on the same infrastructure, as well as multiple instantiations of the same protocol object to be used simultaneously without confusion.

 %%ANKI
 Basic
 What is multiplexing?